-Finally, I now have time (somewhat) to devote to a significant other.
-I home school my oldest grandson, and frequently the middle one, which keeps me very busy during the week, yet not like full speed ahead like life used to be when raising children as a single mother and working full-time.
-Long time in coming.
-My pondering bring me to realizing that I want to share myself and my life with a like-minded man, go on adventures if just for an hour, but better yet cross country during the summer, seeing the Grand Canyon, Yosemite, Yellowstone, the battle grounds on the east coast, the White House (after Obama leaves, of course).
+I home school my 6 an 12 y.o. grandsons, with a 2 week old grandson and barely 1 y.o. grand daughter waiting in the wings, which keeps me very busy during the week, yet not like full speed ahead like life used to be when raising children as a single mother and working full-time AND home schooling.
+My pondering brings me to realizing that I want to share myself and my life with a like-minded man, go on adventures if just for an hour, but better yet cross country during the summer, seeing the Grand Canyon, Yosemite, Yellowstone, the battle grounds on the east coast, the White House (after Obama leaves, of course).

 I enjoy the great outdoors, but certainly don't get out as often as I'd like.
 Hike through the woods, taking the dogs to the lake, or my grandson up to the archery range at the park, beach combing, and I love camping but camping does not like my aching body in the morning!
 I dream about having a camper with real beds!
 Saving up for a bicycle, too.
 I also enjoy board games, but just discovered that my decades-old Scrabble game has gone missing... ggrrr...

 I'm not a Bible thumper, but love my Bible beyond words.
 I love learning about Jesus and how God wants me to live in order to experience and have the life that He knows is best for me.
-And I am devoted to being the example Jesus needs me to be in order to show people who Jesus is.
+And I am devoted to trying to be the example Jesus needs me to be in order to show people who Jesus is.
 If this sounds like I am one who will pounce on anyone who will listen, just know that it is actually the opposite.
-I try to live my life as an example of how Jesus lived here on earth...passionate, compassionate, loving, caring, helpful, gently reaching out to help those in need without criticism of where they are in life and in their spirit-walk, and verbally sharing Christ with them only if they are ready to listen.
+I try to live my life as an example of how Jesus lived here on earth...passionate, compassionate, loving, caring, helpful, gently reaching out to help those in need without criticism of where they are in life and in their spirit-walk, and verbally sharing Christ with them only if they are ready to listen (i.e. if the Holy Spirit urges me).
 I gladly share, yet would never turn anyone off by pressing any of my beliefs.
 I avoid the trappings of religion and man-made rules that supposedly get us closer to God, and have found a wonderful church full of people who simply have Jesus in their lives, without the trappings of gossip, criticism, judgmental attitudes, etc. That said, I am also 420 friendly as a sleep aid, and also enjoy sipping wine in the evenings as a pain reliever.
-It just helps the bones and mind relax!
+It just helps the bones and mind relax, God made, and "natural"!

-Oh - I don't yell or throw things, either and insist my home is a safe and peaceful haven for anyone who needs it and will respect it and those who live here (which currently is only me).
+Oh - I don't yell or throw things, either and insist my home is a safe and peaceful haven for anyone who needs it and will respect it and those who live here (which currently is only me in 10 more days).
 Disagreements must be handled with care, love and concern and of the utmost importance... with respect.

 Let's chat, get to know each other a bit and see if meeting in person is a next, obvious step :)